Is spray painting kitchens a good idea?

 From my point of view, when I receive a request for a quote “to spray my kitchen” most times I can tell that the clients have been convinced that a sprayed finish is better than a brushed finish.
 This conclusion is understandable.

 Let’s face it, when you think of the average painted door or frame in your lounge, you are probably thinking, “I don’t want that dubious quality finish on my kitchen doors!”
 And we all know what car bodies look and feel like, all sprayed and lovely.
 And watching a spray gun at work, of course the speed of application is amazing in the right hands.
 It’s an obvious step to make, therefore, to ask for a sprayed kitchen.
-But it is not so black and white that it is better than hand painting, especially if you are asking a spray painter like Ron. or Mark in Cheshire, who can also hand paint to the highest standards.
+But it is not so black and white that it is better than hand painting, especially if you are asking a spray painter like Ron.
+Mark in Cheshire is another of many at Traditional Painter who can also spray and hand paint to the highest standards.

 Best of both worlds